-In early 2016, I voluntarily left my traditional journalism job in Dallas to move to Northern California to become a freelance writer and live at the beach.
+In 2016, I voluntarily left my traditional journalism job in Dallas to move to California to live and write at the beach.

-I’ve worked as a multimedia reporter and writer across the country.
+My work as a multimedia writer has taken me around the country.
 Most recently, I was a business reporter for The Dallas Morning News, one of the nation’s largest metro dailies.
 I mainly covered the economy, aviation and technology, but I also wrote about entrepreneurs, commercial real estate and media.
-I’ve written travel stories throughout.
+I’ve written travel stories throughout my career.

-As a journalism fellow with the East-West Center, I traveled to Taiwan and Singapore, where I blogged, tweeted and wrote stories about the Trans-Pacific Partnership, a Texas Instruments’ automated warehouse and a Texas family living in Taipei.
+As a journalism fellow with the East-West Center, I traveled to Taiwan and Singapore, where I wrote stories, blogged and tweeted about the Trans-Pacific Partnership, a Texas Instruments automated warehouse and a Texas family living in Taipei.
 I also was one of the Society of American Business Editors and Writers’ 12 inaugural Goldschmidt Data Immersion fellows in Washington, D.C.

 In my free time, I run, bicycle, hike and explore the world.